software-mansion/react-native-reanimated/README.md

 spring(clock, { finished, position, velocity, time }, { damping, mass, stiffness, overshootClamping, restSpeedThreshold, restDisplacementThreshold, toValue })
 ```

-When evaluated updates `position` and `velocity` nodes by running a single step of spring based animation.
-Check the original Animated API docs to learn about the config parameters like `damping`, `mass`, `stiffness`, `overshootClamping`, `restSpeedThreshold` and `restDisplacementThreshold`.
+When evaluated, updates `position` and `velocity` nodes by running a single step of spring based animation.
+Check the original `Animated` API docs to learn about the config parameters like `damping`, `mass`, `stiffness`, `overshootClamping`, `restSpeedThreshold` and `restDisplacementThreshold`.
 The `finished` state updates to `1` when the `position` reaches the destination set by `toValue`.
 The `time` state variable also updates when the node evaluates and it represents the clock value at the time when the node got evaluated for the last time.
 It is expected that `time` variable is reset before spring animation can be restarted.

 ## Running animations
 ### Declarative API
-Invoking animation differs a from the way you would do that with the original Animated API.
+Invoking animation differs from the way it is done when using the original `Animated` API.
-Here instead of having animation objects we operate on nodes that can perform single animation steps.
+Here, instead of having animation objects we operate on nodes that can perform single animation steps.
-In order to map an animation into a value we will make the value to be assigned to a node that among few other things will call into the animation step node.
-Check [`timing`](#timing), [`decay`](#decay) and [`spring`](#spring) nodes documentation for some details how animation step nodes can be configured.
+In order to map an animation into a value, we will make the value to be assigned to a node that among few other things will call into the animation step node.
+Check [`timing`](#timing), [`decay`](#decay) and [`spring`](#spring) nodes documentation for some details about how animation step nodes can be configured.

 The example below shows a component that renders: